coneco-lab/brainstim-multimodal/README.md

 root/
 ├── docs/                      # text documents with supplementary materials & tutorials ├── files/                     # supplementary files (e.g., images)
-├── README.md                  # the file you are reading. contains all the practical information you need ├── brainstim-multimodal.yml   # file to install all the necessary software automatically (see below) └── pipeline.ipynb             # the actual python code for the hands-on activity
+├── README.md                  # the file you are reading, the information you need ├── brainstim-multimodal.yml   # installation file see below
+└── pipeline.ipynb             # the actual python code for the hands-on activity
 ```